menhera-org/nc.menhera.org/backbone.md

 ## MTU sizes
 Our network is interconnected with tunneling technologies.

-* There is some links in Menhera.org's network backbone with MTU sizes as small as 1400.
+* BGP backbone has the MTU size of 1500.
 * (For Menhera.org users) Internal intranet links are encrypted, so they have MTU sizes varying from 1280 to 1372.
 * In whatever case, MTU is never smaller than 1280, the IPv6 limit.